Internet Access Control for Hospitals

-Among our portfolio of products, we offer three solutions suitable to control access to the Internet in hospitals depending on the size of the healthcare organization and the number of Internet users the organization wants to protect.
+Among our portfolio of products, TitanHQ offer three solutions suitable to control access to the Internet in hospitals depending on the size of the healthcare organization and the number of Internet users the organization wants to protect.
 There is also email archiving.

 WebTitan Gateway is the most effective solution for larger healthcare organizations to control access to the Internet in hospitals.
 WebTitan Gateway is a highly flexible, feature-rich solution, with a choice of deployment options and low management overhead.

 WebTitan Cloud provides cloud-based Internet access control for hospitals via a simple redirection of the hospital´s DNS.
 Extremely versatile, with all the features available in our Gateway solution, WebTitan Cloud requires no on-site software installations.